 It contains a minimum of 12 per cent chromium, just sufficient to give corrosion resistance properties.
 It has good ductility in the annealed condition but is capable of being hardened up to Rockwell Hardness 52HRC, the highest hardness of the 12 per cent chromium grades.

 Its best corrosion resistance is achieved when the metal is hardened and surface ground or polished.

 Typical applications include fine cutlery, machine knives, surgical instruments, wear plates, cutting tools and knives and blades for the food processing industries.

-We hold some stock in 420 annealed from 1.5 mm to 6.5mm thickness
+The material we stock is usually hardened in the range of 48/52HRC.
+Also, we hold some stock in 420 annealed from 1.5 mm to 6.5mm thickness.

 We do not supply Mill Certificates with orders, we only supply Certificates of Conformity.